Tabernanthe iboga – Iboga Round Fruit (seed)

 Care and Cultivation of Tabernanthe iboga

-Tabernanthe iboga seeds are fresh and should be sown on arrival.
-Sow seed 10-15mm under the surface of a quality seed raising mix.
-Peeling a part of the brown seed coat off each end of the seed to just expose the white embryo has in our experience hastened seed emergence and ability to slough off the seed coat.
-Keep moist and warm until germination (2-8 weeks).
-Ours are averaging 4 weeks until emergence at high summer temperatures (max 30-35ºC, min 20ºC)
+Tabernanthe iboga seeds are fresh and should be sown on arrival, they may have even started to germinate in transit.
+Sow Tabernanthe iboga seed 10-15mm under the surface of a quality seed raising mix.
+Peeling a part of the brown seed coat off each end of the seed to just expose the white embryo has in our experience hastened seed emergence and ability to slough off the seed coat (but is not necessary).
+Keep Tabernanthe iboga seeds moist and warm until germination (2-8 weeks).
+Ours are averaging 4 weeks until emergence at high summer temperatures (max 30-35ºC, min 20ºC).
+Check out our blog on germinating this species here.

 Likes a part shade position (50%) with rich soil and good drainage.
 Give regular applications of both liquid and solid fertiliser over summer.
 Likes a lot of root space, pot up regularly when you notice white roots coming out of the drainage holes.
 Keep in a warmer area over winter months, and also keep more dry.